Skip to main content

 }

 Change a field name on the server, and your IDE immediately highlights every client that references the old name.
 No API documentation to keep in sync.
 No types to generate.
 The router definition is the contract.
+Honestly, it's probably the best developer experience I've had with any API approach.

 API Authentication Patterns